janhq/jan/.github/ISSUE_TEMPLATE/epic--large-feature-request-.md

 ---
-name: Feature request
+name: Epic (large feature request)
 about: Suggest an idea for this project
-title: 'feat: [DESCRIPTION]'
+title: 'epic: [DESCRIPTION]'
-labels: 'type: feature request'
+labels: 'type: epic'
 assignees: ''

 ---